 Tourism takes place in, and cannot be separated from, the community.
 It is crucial to understand what the people of the YVDR want from the visitor economy.
-The destination planning consultation process was designed to ensure the DMP addresses community needs and outcomes.
+The destination planning consultation process has been designed to ensure the DMP address community needs and outcomes.